Li Yi (footballer): Club career

-The 2005 season would be a turbulent time for Shenzhen as their influential manager Zhu Guanghu was appointed the new manager of the China national football team and left Shenzen.
+The 2005 season would be a turbulent time for Shenzhen as their influential manager Zhu Guanghu was appointed the new manager of the China national football team and left Shenzhen.
 His successor Chi Shangbin would not wield the same respect and significant infighting occurred from senior influential players which included Li Weifeng, Yang Chen and Li Leilei, which coupled with the club's financial difficulties saw a mass exit.
 Li Yi would eventually follow these players by transferring to fellow top tier club Shaanxi Chanba at the beginning of the 2007 season.
 He would remain there until the 2010 league season before he decided to retire at the end of the season.

 International career

 International debut

 Li Yi received his first senior international call-up in 1999 by Chinese manager Bob Houghton while playing for Beijing Guoan, however he did not make his debut under him.
-Li did not make his debut until after his impressive displays for Shenzhen in 2001 and the new Chinese manager Bora Milutinović called him up for a 2002 FIFA World Cup qualification – AFC First Round game against Cambodia on 6 May 2001, where he came on as a substitute for Li Jinyu in a 4–0 victory.
+Li did not make his debut until after his impressive displays for Shenzhen in 2001 and the new Chinese manager Bora Milutinović called him up for a 2002 FIFA World Cup qualification – AFC first round game against Cambodia on 6 May 2001, where he came on as a substitute for Li Jinyu in a 4–0 victory.
 After the game Li was tried out in several further games, however he could not gain a permanent place within the squad as Milutinović stuck with established players such as Hao Haidong as China went to the 2002 FIFA World Cup.
 When the World Cup ended Milutinović left and Arie Haan came in as the Chinese manager, which saw Li go on to establish himself as a regular under his reign.

 2003 East Asian Cup

 The 2003 East Asian Football Championship game against China and Korea Republic football team opened in the face of heated political bitterness on both sides as Korea and China were bitterly embroiled over geographical claims over Goguryeo.
 With China having participated in the 2002 FIFA World Cup for the first time expectations for China had risen that they could end their losing streak against Korea Republic, a phenomenon termed "Koreaphobia" in China.
 Meanwhile, the Korean team was embittered over a previous meeting in 1998, which saw Hwang Sun-Hong severely injured, preventing him from playing in the 1998 World Cup in France.
-With the game played in a passionate manner tensions reached its peak when Li Yi appeared to have kicked Lee Eul-Yong's right shin. this saw Lee react by slapping Li on the back of his head, after which Li rolled onto the ground grabbing his head.
-This resulted in the referee awarding a yellow card for Li for exaggeration and red card for Lee for violent conduct.
-After the match Korean websites, especially DC Inside known for high-level digital image editing and digital photography, began to photoshop and produce numerous parodies to ridicule the incident.
-These parodies are called the Eul-yong Ta, meaning Eul-yong strike or Eul-yong smash in Korean.